AutomediUK/policies/sustainable_procurement_policy.md

 - Level of spend
 - Level of contract renewal activity
-- Key suppliers by type and location
+- Key suppliers by type and location.
+Preference shall be given to minimised transportation and packaging emission footprints
 - Level of risk against each sustainability objective
 - Scope for improvement
+- 25% minimum sustainability scoring
+- Outcome-based Procurement and engagement

 This will be used to prioritise sub-categories for sustainability improvement activities.